nikheelpandey/python-openCV/README.md

 # python-openCV
-The following files gives simple code show casing the functionality of open cv.
+The following files gives simple code showcasing the functionality of open cv.